What is digital transformation?

 • Leadership

 There’s no question the world has become more digital.
-In both the workplace and everyday life, easy-to-use technologies have streamlined the way we communicate, work, and navigate our daily lives.
+In both the workplace and everyday life, easy-to-use technologies have streamlined the way we communicate, work, and navigate our lives.

-One might consider digital transformation to be the industrial revolution of our era.
+But what is digital transformation?
 Let’s take a look at what digital transformation means and why businesses are committed to making the shift.

 A transformative way to think—and think about work